Plain English Breakdown

 Aging and Disability Resource Connection Program

-This law prevents the California Department of Aging from ending an ADRC program if one partner temporarily cannot perform its duties, allowing the remaining partner to continue operating independently during a transition period.
+This law prevents the California Department of Aging from ending an ADRC program if one partner can no longer serve in its role, allowing the remaining partner to continue operating during a transition period.

 What This Bill Does

-- Prohibits the California Department of Aging from revoking the designation of an ADRC program solely due to the temporary inability of either the area agency on aging or the independent living center partner to serve in its operator role.
+- Prohibits the Department of Aging from revoking an ADRC designation solely due to the inability or voluntary termination of either local agency partner.

-- Authorizes the remaining partner to continue operating the ADRC independently during a transition period.
+- Allows the remaining partner to operate the ADRC independently during a transition period.

 Who It Names or Affects

-- Area agencies on aging and independent living centers that are part of ADRC programs
+- Area agencies on aging and independent living centers that run ADRC programs.

 Terms To Know